Contact us today to start attracting more patients! 310 879 8003

 For example, a 2,438-word article from one of our internal writers initially got a 32% AI content score from Crossplag.
 However, the writer managed to bring the Crossplag AI percentage score down to 5% simply by switching the placements of two paragraphs.

-Another article (with a 1,938-word count) from our internal writers initially got a 72% human content score from Content at Scale.
+Another article (with a 1,938-word count) from our internal writers initially got a 72% human content score from BrandWell.
 However, the human content score improved after a mere change in line spacing and became 92%.

 These real-world examples indicate that users should consider AI content detectors as just one of the many tools used in a holistic evaluation of a writer’s work.